 Confusing elder law with estate law is easy.
 Your estate is what you leave to your loved ones.
 Elder law focuses on creating a strategic plan that not only protects your estate, but also plans in advance for long-term care.
 For example, what if you become mentally or physically incapable of taking care of yourself and your business within the next five years?
 An elder law attorney can review your options so you so you can have a plan in place should a medical emergency like that occur.

-Get Help From A Local Spokane Elder Law Attorney
+Get Help From A Local Elder Law Attorney

-At Evergreen Elder Law, we provide a holistic and team-centered approach to estate planning and asset protection to help Spokane seniors secure their financial future.
+At Evergreen Elder Law, we provide a holistic and team-centered approach to estate planning and asset protection to help Eastern Washington and Spokane seniors secure their financial future.
 Our goal is to help you put a flexible, thoughtful plan in place that protects as much of your estate as possible.